 The University adopted a governance model to steer the growth and development of Information Technology in a strategic and coordinated manner.
 The governance structure integrates IT planning for the clinical enterprise, research, education, business and underlying infrastructure and provides a mechanism to make decisions, set IT priorities, identify IT funding needs and institute IT policies in a coordinated manner across the UCSF enterprise.

-The IT Governance Steering Committee (ITGSC) UCSF IT Governance Org Chart is the central, advisory body made up of top campus and medical center leaders and is chaired by Clay Johnston, PhD, Associate Vice Chancellor for Research, and Director of the Clinical and Translational Science Institute (CTSI).
+The IT Governance Steering Committee (org chart) is the central, advisory body made up of top campus and medical center leaders and is chaired by Ron Arenson, MD, Alexander R. Margulis Distinguished Professor and Chair of the Department of Radiology & Biomedical Imaging.
 The steering committee, serves as advisors to Executive Vice Chancellor and Provost Jeffrey Bluestone and Senior Vice Chancellor John Plotts, both of whom are members of the steering committee.

 The steering committee oversees responsiblities for business, clinical, data warehouse & BI, education, research, and IT architecture & support technologies.
 Each of the six subcommittees has working groups that focus on specific initiatives.
 The six subcommittees include:

-- Committee on Business Technology (CBT) chaired by Associate Vice Chancellor Susanne Hildebrand-Zanki
+- Committee on Business Technology (CBT) chaired by Associate Dean of Pharmacy Micahel Nordberg

 - Committee on Care Delivery Technology co-chaired by Russ Cucina, Medical Director of Information Technology; Traci Hoiting, Director Nursing Administration; and Pam Hudson, Executive Director Clinical Systems